Specialized Instruction, Student Profile, Tuition, and More

 No, but we’re looking into having an outside vendor provide a catered lunch, for those who want it

-No. One our values is protecting quality family and leisure time.
+No. One of our values is protecting quality family and leisure time.
 We recognize that students work hard at school, so after school time should dedicated to other interests.
 In middle school, students will not be assigned homework.
 In high school, homework will be reserved for completing longer term projects.

 We are using aspects of several research-based curricula, such as 21st Century Learning, Common Core, Universal Design for Learning, Collaborative for Academic, Social & Emotional Learning (CASEL) and Mindful Schools.